Natetgmaxwell/ntgm/src/site/notes/Cards/Cholesterol.md

 >
 > [!quote] (Page 15)
 >
-> dds are overwhelming that you will die as a result of one of the chronic diseases of aging that I call the Four Horsemen: heart disease, cancer, neurodegenerative disease, or type 2 diabetes and related metabolic dysfunction.
+> dds are overwhelming that you will die as a result of one of the chronic diseases of aging that I call the Four Horsemen: heart disease, cancer, [[Cards/Neurodegenerative disease\|neurodegenerative disease]], or type 2 diabetes and related metabolic dysfunction.
 To
 >
 > [!quote] (Page 15)
 >